rarebreed/rarebreed.github.io/_posts/2016-05-14-getting-started-with-purescript.md

 Algebra or Modern Algebra in college, you'll start to see why.
 For example, purescript has Semigroups and Rings.
 A SemiGroup for example must support the append operation.
 Why is this important?
 What good does Type Theory bring to programming?
 I just want to code!!
 The reason you should learn these things is because they help you reason about your program.
-They help you understand which parts of your code are composable with other, and how to make them composable with each other.
-Composing functions is really THE hallmark of functional programming the more I think about it.
+They help you understand which parts of your code are composeable with other, and how to make them composeable with each other.
+Composing functions is really **the** hallmark of functional programming the more I think about it.
 Immutable data, functions as first class citizens, isolating impure from pure code, all of these things are really about being able to compose functions together.